S. Borağan Aruoba, Eugene Oue, Felipe Saffie, and Jonathan L. Willis

 https://doi.org/10.29338/wp2023-03

 The views expressed here are those of the authors and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
 Any remaining errors are the authors' responsibility.
-The authors would like to thank Laura Castillo-Martínez (discussant), John Haltiwanger, Pete Klenow, Virgiliu Midrigan, Luminita Stevens, Javier Turén, and seminar participants at the University of Maryland, the Federal Reserve Board of Governors, the University of Iowa, Georgetown University, PUC-Chile, Michigan State University, the European Central Bank, the Deutsche Bundesbank, and North Carolina State University for useful comments and suggestions.
+The authors are grateful for the invaluable feedback they received on an earlier draft from Jón Steinsson.
+The authors would like to thank Isaac Baley, Mark Bils, Laura Castillo-Martínez (discussant), Basile Grassi, Susanto Basu, John Haltiwanger, Pete Klenow, Francesco Lippi, Virgiliu Midrigan, Luminita Stevens, Javier Turén, Rosen Valchev, and seminar participants at the NBER 2024 SI (ME), UC Berkeley, Boston College, the University of Maryland, the Federal Reserve Board of Governors, the Federal Reserve Banks of Atlanta and Richmond, ITAM, IMF, Banque de France, BIS, Bocconi, EIEF, CREI, the University of Iowa, Georgetown University, PUC-Chile, Michigan State University, the European Central Bank, the Deutsche Bundesbank, the European University Institute, and North Carolina State University for useful comments and suggestions.

-S. Borağan Aruoba and Eugene Oue are with the University of Maryland.
+S. Borağan Aruoba is with the University of Maryland and NBER.
+Eugene Oue is with Hong Kong Polytechnic University.
 Felipe Saffie is with the University of Virginia's Darden School of Business.
 Please address questions regarding content to Jonathan L. Willis, Research Department, Federal Reserve Bank of Atlanta, 1000 Peachtree St. NE, Atlanta, GA 30309.

 To receive e-mail notifications about new papers, subscribe.
 Under "Publications" select "Working Papers."